All Children Can Achieve

 Art, Design, Photography

 All the creative disciplines encourage problem solving skills and lateral thinking which in turn helps to build confidence and self-esteem.
+The creative disciplines help you to look at things differently

 Key Stage 2 Art and Design